Louis Bacon: Peter Nygård lawsuits

 He was in a legal dispute with Canadian fashion executive Peter Nygård for several years in regards starting with a dispute over their adjoining properties in The Bahamas.
 From 2007 onwards, the dispute escalated to include 16 legal actions between Nygård and Bacon and their associates.
 In 2005, Nygård installed a large concrete slab on Bacon's property and then Bacon sought and obtained a court injunction to remove it.
 In 2007, Bacon, installed industrial-grade speakers at the edge of his property and pointed them at Nygård's house.
 In the summer of 2010, Bacon's house was raided by Bahamian police, leading to the confiscation of the speakers.
-Bacon claimed it was the work of Nygård, a claim he denied.
+Bacon claimed it was the work of Nygård, who denied this.

 In early 2019, it was reported that Nygård had filed a complaint with the U.S. Federal Court in Manhattan alleging that Bacon had violated sections of the Racketeer Influenced and Corrupt Organizations Act.
 Vanity Fair reported that Nygård also used fake news sites to smear Bacon.
 In January 2015, Bacon filed a defamation lawsuit against Nygård over these claims.
-A New York judge awarded Bacon more than $203 million on May 5, 2023, in damages.
-The court order said that Nygård had conducted a global smear campaign over almost a decade, saying that it was “a deliberate plan by Nygård to personally and professionally destroy Bacon”.
+A New York State Supreme Court judge awarded Bacon more than $203 million on May 5, 2023, in damages.
+The court order said that Nygård had conducted a global smear campaign over almost a decade, saying that it was “a deliberate plan by Nygård to personally and professionally destroy Bacon's reputation.”
+On November 7, 2024, the New York State Supreme Court Appellate Division, First Department, vacated the judgment entered against Nygård, citing improperly served court documents while Nygård was imprisoned for an unrelated felony.
+A state court judge in Manhattan ruled that Nygård had not provided any factual evidence to support his defaming statements against the plaintiff, on December 22, 2025, resolving the decade-long suit in favor of Bacon.

 Personal life

 In 1986, Bacon married Cynthia Pigott, a former Newsweek magazine staff reporter.
-They divorced in 2002, after having four children together.
+They divorced in 2002, after having had four children together.

 In 2002, Bacon obtained Austrian citizenship, via a special provision for those who have made notable achievements for Austria.
 The decision was criticized, as no achievement by Bacon on behalf of Austria was then documented.

 In 2007, he married Gabrielle Sacconaghi in Manhattan.
 They resided in Oyster Bay, New York.
 They divorced in 2022, after having three children together.

 In November 2007, Bacon purchased the Trinchera Ranch in Costilla County, Colorado, from the Forbes family.
 The 171400 acre property sold for $175 million.
 In 2010, Bacon purchased the Orton Plantation in North Carolina, which was built in 1735 by an ancestor, Roger Moore, son of James Moore.

 Bacon married Sarah Woodhead in March 2025.
 He has an older brother, Zack.